Emissions Systems

 Always start at the basics.
 Many times, an emissions-related problem is a loose or broken vacuum hose.
 Check wiring connections as well.

-When purchasing a collector vehicle in or out of your state, know your emissions regulations.
-Many states have emissions laws requiring the original equipment controls to be in place and functioning, or you cannot register your vehicle.
+TIP: When purchasing a collector vehicle in or out of your state, know your emissions regulations.
+Many states have emissions laws requiring the original equipment controls to be in place and functioning, or you cannot register the vehicle.

 Related Articles: